Mixo-lydian/VoltorbFlip/README.md

 To do this, I changed the default constructor for `Card` to be able to take an integer argument.
 This integer represents the current level of the game, and the rates for 0-3 will change based on this level.
 Once again, I use the `switch` statement for cases 1 through 7 to provide this functionality.

 The `GameBoard` default constructor is now able to take an integer argument as well: `playerLevel`, which is used to construct all of the cards in the 2D array.
+Due to the leveling system, it may often be the case that the board is generated with 0 mines (which is basically free coins), or 25 unneeded flips (which is a free level-up).
+To counteract this, I've added a check to the game such that if a board is generated that matches either of these criteria, the constructor will generate another board.

 I have also decided that I may not port this project to Qt.